nearestexit/alcatel100/README.md

 # alcatel100

-Custom keyboard designed to use the keycaps from the Alcatel-Lucent MMK, manufactured by GMK.
+Custom keyboard designed to use the GMK-made keycaps from the Alcatel-Lucent MMK.
 Designed in Onshape and KiCad.
 Powered by [QMK](https://github.com/qmk/qmk_firmware).